Past Development Projects

 Extractive Resources: Regulation and Management; Extractive Resources: Sustainable Management of Revenue Flows.

-Delivered jointly with the Graduate School of Government these two AusAID funded programmes to 20 fellows from Cameroon, Ghana, Kenya, Liberia, Nigeria, Rwanda, Sierra Leone, Uganda, Zambia, Malawi, Mozambique, Namibia, Tanzania and Mali ran for two months and covered subjects including global oil and gas contracts and issues, public policy, mining tax law, issues management, project management, public sector leadership and environmental impacts and audits and included site visits and briefings from relevant government and non-government agencies in Western Australia and New South Wales.
+Delivered jointly with the Graduate School of Government, these two AusAID funded programmes to 20 fellows from Cameroon, Ghana, Kenya, Liberia, Nigeria, Rwanda, Sierra Leone, Uganda, Zambia, Malawi, Mozambique, Namibia, Tanzania and Mali ran for two months and covered subjects including the following: global oil and gas contracts and issues, public policy, mining tax law, issues management, project management, public sector leadership, and environmental impacts and audits.
+It also included site visits and briefings from relevant government and non-government agencies in Western Australia and New South Wales.

 The Tax Administration Capacity Building Fellowship Program transfered key skills and knowledge in international tax, tax enforcement and tax information exchange to a senior tax official from the Inland Revenue Services Department, Samoa, for the purposes of assisting the Government of Samoa to develop a better understanding of international tax rules in the context of the global economy, to design improved enforcement practices and to implement transparent tax practices.
-Through strengthening public sector capacity in this area, the Inland Revenue Services Department will be able to develop and implement more effective international tax enforcement policies and undertake meaningful exchange of tax information with key trading partners, such as Australia.
+Through strengthening public sector capacity in this area, the program increased the skills of the Inland Revenue Services Department to develop and implement more effective international tax enforcement policies and to undertake meaningful exchange of tax information with key trading partners, such as Australia.

-The Tax Administration Capacity Building Fellowship Program transfered key skills and knowledge in tax enforcement, transparent tax practices and development of tax instruments and policy to a senior tax official from the Department of Customs and Inland Revenue, Vanuatu, for the purpose of assisting the Government to develop better enforcement practices, consider new sources of revenue, and implement transparent tax practises.
-Through strengthening public sector capacity in this area, the Department of Customs and Inland Revenue will be able to develop and implement a more effective tax audit policy and meet its obligations to the international community to engage in transparent tax practices.
-Further, the program will enable the Government to address issues of economic growth and financial management through developing new tax rules which will ensure ongoing and expanded sources of Government revenue.
+The Tax Administration Capacity Building Fellowship Program transferred key skills and knowledge in tax enforcement, transparent tax practices and development of tax instruments and policy to a senior tax official from the Department of Customs and Inland Revenue, Vanuatu, for the purpose of assisting the Government to develop better enforcement practices, consider new sources of revenue, and implement transparent tax practises.
+Through strengthening public sector capacity in this area, the program increased the skills of the Vanuatu Department of Customs and Inland Revenue to develop and implement a more effective tax audit policy and to meet its obligations to the international community to engage in transparent tax practices.
+Further, the program increased the Government of Vanuatu’s ability to address issues of economic growth and financial management through developing new tax rules to ensure ongoing and expanded sources of Government revenue.

 Delivered jointly with the Graduate School of Government this programme saw 5 Mining Commissioners (or their delegates) undertake a 3 month programme which assisted them to develop innovative ways to build a public sector capacity for increased fiscal and accounting transparency in the mining sector in their countries.
-The programme covered issues management, public policy and mining taxation and included site visits and briefings from relevant government and non-government agencies in Western Australia and New South Wales.
-The programme covered related issues such as royalty and taxation resource regimes, public policy and production sharing, energy security, sustainability, workplace safety and mine closures
+The program covered issues management, public policy and mining taxation, and included site visits and briefings from relevant government and non-government agencies in Western Australia and New South Wales.
+The program covered related issues such as royalty and taxation resource regimes, public policy and production sharing, energy security, sustainability, workplace safety and mine closures.